-SOC 602 Seminar in Social Organization?
-(3)
+SOC 602 Seminar in Social Organization (3)

-SOC 603 Seminar in Social Psychology?
-(3)
+SOC 603 Seminar in Social Psychology (3)

-SOC 604 Seminar in Sociological Statistics?
-(3)
+SOC 604 Seminar in Sociological Statistics (3)

-SOC 605 Seminar in Research Methods?
-(3)
+SOC 605 Seminar in Research Methods (3)

 SOC 606 Seminar in Sociological Theory (3)

 SOC 696 Internship: College Teaching (3-6)

 SOC 699 Thesis (3)

-Required Elective Education courses (3-4 credits):

-Choose one of the following from the Department of Educational Studies:

-KSP 6/6 Adult Development and Learning (4)

-KSP 678 Curriculum Design, Assessment, and Evaluation (4)

-KSP 670 Collegiate Institutions in the United States (3)

-KSP 671 Learning and Teaching in Higher Education (3)
+The department has recently instituted a 2-3 credit Seminar in Teaching Sociology that is required of all students in the program.
+It should typically be taken in the second (or later) year of coursework.
+For current details on this requirement, contact the teaching internship coordinator.

-Elective Sociology Courses (8 - 12 credits)
+Elective Sociology Courses (9 - 12 credits)

 Sociology courses at the 500 or 600 level with approval of advisor.

 SOCIOLOGY: CORRECTIONS MS

 (Thesis Plan - 33 credits) (Alternate Plan Paper - 34 credits)

 The Master of Science in Sociology: Corrections is designed for a person seeking a leadership role in the active critique and transformation of corrections practice.
 A graduate of this program will have dedication to the application of the sociological perspective to correctional practices, a thorough understanding of the correctional system, a commitment to improving the justice system, and the ability to facilitate and maintain necessary processes for change.
 The graduate of this program is further expected to promote a commitment to the principles of social justice, respect, tolerance, dignity, and worth of all persons within corrections and the community at large.

-Required Core (21 credits) 550
+Required Core (21 credits)

-COR 229 issues in Corrections (3)
+Require ed Core (Z1 credits)

 SOC 602 Seminar in Social Organization (3)

 SOC 603 Seminar in Social Psychology (3)

 SOC 605 Seminar in Sociological Research (3)

 SOC 606 Seminar in Sociological Theory (3)

 SOC 607 Program Evaluation (3)

+COR 608 Leadership and Transformation in Corrections (3)

 COR 647 Correctional Theory & Practice (3)

 Required Electives (9-11 credits)

 Any 500/600 level Elective courses selected in consultation with an advisor.
 A list of approved electives is available in the department.

-Required Thesis or Alternate Plan Paper ate Plan Paper (1-2)
+Required Thesis or Alternate Plan Paper

-COR 094 Alternate Pla
+COR 694 Alternate Plan Paper (1-2)

-COR 699 Thesis (1-3)
+COR Thesis (3)

-SOCIOLOGY

 SOCIOLOGY: